 - Low-Income Intervention Teacher: Means a licensed teacher providing one-on-one or small group tutoring to students struggling to meet proficiency in core subjects. - EIS Position Codes: 311, 602, 603, 604, 605, 606, 607, 610, 611 - Expenditure Accounts: 10-1250-100, 10-1275-100, 10-1900-100, 80-1250-100, 80-1275-100, 80-1900-100 - Special Notes: The EIS position codes and expenditure accounts noted here are consistent with those provided for the core intervention teacher cost factor.
 Organizational Units should consider local context and position functions to classify staffing expenditures and avoid double counting.
-Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for low-income intervention teachers. - Low-Income Pupil Support Staff: Means a nurse, psychologist, social worker, family liaison personnel, or other staff member who provides support to at-risk or struggling students. - o EIS Position Codes: 207, 374, 379, 381 - Expenditure Accounts: N/A - Special Notes: Some EIS position codes shown here overlap with other cost factors, and the state budget form does not have a specific account or group of accounts matching the provided definition.
+Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for low-income intervention teachers. - Low-Income Pupil Support Staff: Means a nurse, psychologist, social worker, family liaison personnel, or other staff member who provides support to at-risk1 or struggling students. - EIS Position Codes: 207, 374, 379, 381 - Expenditure Accounts: N/A - Special Notes: Some EIS position codes shown here overlap with other cost factors, and the state budget form does not have a specific account or group of accounts matching the provided definition.
 Organizational Units should consider local context and position functions to classify staffing expenditures and avoid double counting.
-Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for low-income pupil support staff. - Low-Income Extended Day Teacher: "Extended day" means academic and enrichment programs provided to students outside the regular school day before and after school or during non-instructional times during the school day. - EIS Position Codes: N/A - Expenditure Accounts: N/A - Special Notes: EIS does not contain a position code that matches this cost factor, and the state budget form does not have a specific account or group of accounts matching the provided definition.
-Organizational Units should consider local context and position functions to classify staffing expenditures and avoid double counting.
-Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for low-income extended day teachers.
+Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for low-income pupil support staff. - Low-Income Extended Day Teacher: "Extended day" means academic and enrichment programs provided to students outside the regular school day before and after school or during non-instructional times during the school day.

-&lt;sup>1 "At-risk student" means a student who is at risk of not meeting the Illinois Learning Standards or not graduating from elementary or high school and who demonstrates a need for vocational support or social services beyond that provided by the regular school program.
+1 "At-risk student" means a student who is at risk of not meeting the Illinois Learning Standards or not graduating from elementary or high school and who demonstrates a need for vocational support or social services beyond that provided by the regular school program.
 All students included in an Organizational Unit's Low-Income Count, as well as all English learner and disabled students attending the Organizational Unit, shall be considered at-risk students under this Section.
 (105 ILCS 18-8.15)